umr4nlp/umr-guidelines/guidelines.md

 Thangte in 	ka 	kedam 	hri 	a 	cat-ter.
 Thangte ERG 	1SG 	shoe 	string 	3SG.NOM broken.1-CAUS
 ‘Thangte broke my shoelace.’

-(c / cat-ter ‘break’
-	:actor (t / Thangte)
+(c/ catter-00 ‘break’
+	:actor (p/ person
+		:name (n/ name :op1 "Thangte"))
-	:undergoer (k / kedam hri ‘shoelace’))
+	:undergoer (h/ hri 'string'
+		:part-of (k/ kedam 'shoe')
+		:poss (p2/ person
+			:ref-person 1st
+			:ref-number Singular)
+		:ref-number Singular
+	:aspect Performance
+	:modstr FullAff)
 ```

-Regardless of whether the causative or anticausative verb is derived (or, neither is derived), the anticausative/intransitive meaning is annotated with a single `undergoer` participant and the causative/transitive meaning is annotated with an
+Regardless of whether the causative or anticausative verb is derived (or if neither is derived), the anticausative/intransitive meaning is annotated with a single `:undergoer` participant and the causative/transitive meaning is annotated with an
-`actor` and an `undergoer` participant.
+`:actor` and an `:undergoer` participant.

 When the single participant of the intransitive corresponds to the
-`actor` role, then the causer receives the `causer` annotation and the single participant retains its `actor` label.
+`:actor` role, then the causer receives the `:causer` annotation and the single participant retains its `:actor` label.
 This
 can be seen in [\[3-2-1-1-2 (6)\]](#3-2-1-1-2 (6)) from Falam Chin (King 2011:195) below.

 <span id="3-2-1-1-2 (6)" label="3-2-1-1-2 (6)">\[3-2-1-1-2 (6)\]</span>